A Tool for Analyzing the Experiences You Craft

 Luckily, a diverse team of interpreters from across the NPS have you covered!
 They’ve been developing a rubric to use in the field – based on the Interpretive Wheel model – that can help you see what you’re shining at and make your experiences even better.

 This ACE Rubric is best filled out by an observer of your program – a peer, friend, supervisor, or coach.

 This form debuted in the Summer 2019 interpretive season and is being used at parks across the country to help interpreters grow.
 Like any of the tools we are using as the craft of interpretation shifts and changes, this form is still a beta draft.
-If you have feedback or input on how to make the form even better, you can use this form to submit feedback or contact rubric team leads AJ Lapre and Kira Pontius.
+If you have feedback or input on how to make the form even better, contact rubric team leads AJ Lapre and Kira Pontius.